Araq/blog/nimony.md

 Nimony represents an ambitious evolution of the Nim programming language, incorporating lessons learned from years of practical experience with Nim, while introducing novel approaches to error handling and meta-programming.
 As a work in progress, Nimony is being actively developed with a target release date in autumn 2025.

-If you want to help us with development, [deepwiki](https://deepwiki.com/nim-lang/nimony) produced an excellent overview of our compiler architecture.
-Yes, it is AI generated but it's correct, I reviewed it.
+If you want to help us with development, [the deepwiki AI](https://deepwiki.com/nim-lang/nimony) produced an excellent overview of our compiler architecture.

 If you want to support us, please contribute to https://opencollective.com/nim!
 Stay tuned for updates and early preview releases as we progress toward this milestone.